-C. Miller v.
-Alabama Applies Retroactively Pursuant to U.S. Supreme Court Precedent
+B. Miller v.
+Alabama Applies Retroactively

-Both parties agree that Wyoming's new sentencing scheme applies retroactively to Appellee Mares and others similarly situated.
-However, to the extent this Court must consider the question of Miller's retroactivity, United States Supreme Court precedent requires that Miller be applied retroactively.
+United States Supreme Court precedent requires that Miller be applied retroactively to Respondent Gordon.
 True justice should not depend on a particular date on the calendar.
 Nowhere is this principle steelier than in the Eighth Amendment's ban on cruel and unusual punishments.
-As Justice Harlan wrote: "[t]here is little societal interest in permitting the criminal process to rest at a point where it ought properly never to repose," Mackey v.
+As Justice Harlan wrote: "[t]here is little societal interest in permitting the criminal process to rest at a point where it ought properly never to repose."
+Mackey v.
 United States, 401 U.S. 667, 693 (1971) (Harlan, J., concurring).
 The U.S. Supreme Court's decisions interpreting the Eighth Amendment mark our nation's progress as a civilized society; once the Court sets down a marker along the continuum of our evolving standards of decency, all affected must benefit.
-To deny retroactive substantive application of Miller would compromise our justice system's 3 Parole boards should be mindful that any risk assessment tools that favorably assess inmates with stable employment histories or stable marriages may not be applicable to inmates who were incarcerated as children.
-See, e.g., Ga.
-Comp.
-R. & Regs. r.
-475-3-.05(8)(g) (giving lower risk scores to inmates who were employed at the time of their arrest); Mich.
-Comp.
-Laws Ann. § 791.235 (3)(a) (noting that the parole board in Michigan can consider an inmate's marital history).

-consistency and legitimacy.
+To deny retroactive substantive application of Miller would compromise our justice system's consistency and legitimacy.

-1. Miller Is Retroactive Because Kuntrell Jackson Received The Same Relief On Collateral Review
+1. Miller Is Retroactive Because Kuntrell Jackson Received The Same Relief On Collateral Review review by this Court as well, Jackson filed a petition for certiorari; the U.S. Supreme Court granted certiorari in both Miller's and Jackson's cases and ordered that they be argued in tandem.

-The Supreme Court's decision in Miller involved two juveniles, Evan Miller, petitioner in Miller and Kuntrell Jackson, the petitioner in Miller's companion case, Jackson v.
-Hobbs.
-Kuntrell Jackson was sentenced to life imprisonment without parole; this Court affirmed his conviction in 2004.
 Jackson v.
-State, 194 S.W.3d 757 (Ark.
-2004).
-Having been denied relief on collateral review by this Court as well, Jackson filed a petition for certiorari; the U.S. Supreme Court granted certiorari in both Miller's and Jackson's cases and ordered that they be argued together.
-Jackson v.
 Hobbs, 132 S. Ct.
 548 (2011); Miller v.
-Alabama, 132 S. Ct.
+Alabama, 567 U.S. , 132 S. Ct.
 548 (2011).
 In its consolidated decision in Miller and Jackson, the U.S. Supreme Court vacated the judgments of sentences in both cases and remanded each for further proceedings.
 Miller, 132 S. Ct. at 2475.